-As a result, bankruptcies became common, and about 1,300 banks failed over the course of a single year, as the Great Depression stock market crash facts of that period show.
+As a result, bankruptcies became common.
+About 1,300 banks failed over a single year, as the Great Depression stock market crash facts of that period show.

 6. Approximately 750,000 farms were lost between 1930 and 1935 due to bankruptcy or sheriff sales.

-During the Depression era, farms were often auctioned at so-called “Penny Auctions,” where farmers helped their distressed neighbors by keeping the bids down to quarters, nickels, and pennies to make sure that they could buy back their old farms.
+During the Depression era, farms were often auctioned at so-called “Penny Auctions.”
+There, farmers helped their distressed neighbours by keeping the bids down to quarters, nickels, and pennies to make sure they could buy back their old farms.

 What’s more, auction scenes often had dangling nooses to discourage those who wanted to make higher bids.

-7. In respect of the infamous stock market crash of 1929, facts of that era indicate that stocks took about 5 years to recover.
+7. Stock market crash 1929 facts indicate that stocks took about 5 years to recover.

 Investors who had stocks at the start of the 1929 crash recouped their losses in 4.5 years.

 Still, it took the Dow 25 years to regain the highs they had back in 1929.
 Moreover, Dow investors needed some 10 years to get their money back, including dividends.